Quantifying The Complex Spatiotemporal Chaos of Cardiac Fibrillation in Ionic Models Across Parameter Regimes: Results

 \subsection{Effect of Data Quality on LE Estimation Accuracy}

-Prior studies have emphasized that limited spatial or temporal resolution could potentially obscure important features of spiral wave dynamics, leading to mischaracterization of underlying instability~\cite{cherry2008visualization}.
-In light of this, we conducted a series of tests varying both the number of spatial points and the temporal length of APD recordings to examine how data quality affects the accuracy and reliability of LE estimation, and to determine the minimal data requirements for robust chaos quantification.
+Prior studies have emphasized that limited spatial or temporal resolution could potentially obscure important features of spiral wave dynamics, leading to mischaracterization of underlying instabilities~\cite{cherry2008visualization,roney2017spatial,king2017effect,gandara2024effect}.
+In light of these previous findings, we examined how data quality affects the accuracy and reliability of LE estimation and aimed to determine the minimal data requirements for robust chaos quantification.

-Figure~\ref{fig:exp1} shows the relationship between root mean square error (RMSE) and the number of spatial points used for both APD-based methods.
-For the temporal APD method, we observe a clear decline in RMSE as more spatial points are included, indicating improved robustness and gradual convergence.
-In contrast, the spatial APD method exhibits a relatively stable RMSE plateau, showing little sensitivity to the number of points used.
-However, after convergence, the temporal method achieves a lower RMSE than the spatial method.

-This difference likely arises from the underlying design of the algorithms.
+Figure~\ref{fig:exp1} shows the relationship between root mean square error (RMSE, computed relative to $\lambda^T(uvw)$, taken as the reference truth) and the number of spatial points used for both APD-based methods.
+Under uniform sampling, RMSE decreases for $\lambda^T(\text{APD})$, as more spatial points are included, indicating improved robustness and gradual convergence, whereas $\lambda^S(\text{APD})$ shows little sensitivity to the number of points used.
+However, after convergence, $\lambda^T(\text{APD})$ achieves a lower RMSE than $\lambda^S(\text{APD})$.
+This difference likely arises from the underlying algorithms.
 The spatial method, defined in Eq.~\ref{eq 11}, captures temporal divergence over a single step while placing greater emphasis on spatial chaos by memorizing all the spatial $<k,h>$ pairs, as shown in Eq.~\ref{eq 9}.
-Based on this formulation, one would expect a large number of spatial points to capture spatial complexity and achieve convergence.
-However, the results suggest that only a few points are sufficient for stable estimates.
-This may be due to the nature of the 3V-SIM Model, which exhibits strong spatiotemporal chaos.
-In such scenarios, spatial and temporal variations contribute almost equally to the overall chaos; thus, the averaging in Eq.~\ref{eq 11} treats them symmetrically.
+Based on this formulation, it may be expected that a large number of spatial points would be needed to capture spatial complexity and achieve convergence.
+However, the results suggest that only a few points are sufficient for stable estimates, perhaps because of the pronounced spatiotemporal chaos displayed by the considered parameter regimes of the FK model in a 2D domain.
+In such scenarios, both spatial and temporal variations contribute to the overall chaotic dynamics.
+Hence, the averaging in Eq.~\ref{eq 11} jointly evaluates these components.
 As a result, longer APD sequences could offset the lack of spatial sampling, maintaining stability in the spatial LE estimates despite fewer points.